JPatel87/locks-of-lush/README.md

     * Icon changes colour upon hover for added effect.
 * Contact us container
     * The contact details consisting of address, telephone number and opening times for the salon is kept in the footer as this information is most important for all users to have at hand.
-    * A book now action button is also present in the contact us container to encourage users to book.
+    * A "book now" action button is also present in the contact us container to encourage users to book.
 The button is a different colour to other buttons across the site and the text is uppercase to highlight its importance.
-When it is clicked it leads to the login page - making the user aware that to book an appointment via the website they must login/create an account first.
 The button also changes colour upon hover for added effect.
+    * If the user is not authenticated, when the "book now" button is clicked it leads to the login page - making the user aware that to book an appointment via the website they must login/create an account first.
+    * If the user is authenticated, when the "book now" button is clicked it leads to the "Make booking" page - to allow users to quickly make a booking without going through links on different pages.

 Example - footer contact us container
 ![Footer-contact](readme_documents/features/footer-contact.png)